At this time, START is not accepting proposals for this program.

-START’s Grants for Global Environmental Change (GEC) Research in Africa build individual and institutional capacity for interdisciplinary research, contribute to enhancing knowledge of global change science, impacts and consequences in Africa, create long-term, international collaborative research partnerships among African scientists and scientists in developed countries, and provide outreach to scientists, policy makers and the general public.
+Since 2004, START has promoted place-based integrated research through its program of START Grants for Global Environmental Change Research in Africa.
+START’s GEC grants program seeks to (1) strengthen both individual and institutional capacity for interdisciplinary research; (2) contribute to enhancing knowledge of global change science; (3) create long-term, international collaborative research partnerships among African scientists and scientists in the US and Europe; and (4) provide outreach to policymakers and the public.

-Funding for the 2013 grants is provided by: the Climate and Development Knowledge Network (CDKN), the US Global Change Research Program (USGCRP), administered by the US National Science Foundation (NSF).
+Funding for the 2011-2012 grants was provided by: the Climate and Development Knowledge Network (CDKN), the US Global Change Research Program (USGCRP), administered by the US National Science Foundation (NSF).

-For more information, please contact Skip Kauffman, firstname.lastname@example.org
+For more information, please contact Sarah Schweizer at firstname.lastname@example.org.